harishbsrinivas/AWSSAA-C02/README.md

 ## IAM Entities

-- Users - Individuals such as Developers, Engineers etc. New users do not have any permissions when created.
+- Users - A user is a unique identity recognized by AWS services and applications.
+Individuals such as Developers, Engineers etc. New users do not have any permissions when created.
+Note that user or group based quotas are not supported.

-- Groups - a collection of users used to manage users who need similar levels of access to AWS resources.
+- Groups - is a collection of users.
+Groups can be used to manage users who need similar levels of access to AWS resources.
 Allows easier management of access by attaching policies and roles at the group level.
 Each user in the group will inherit the same set of permissions as the ones associated with the group.
 You cannot nest IAM Groups.
 Individual IAM users can belong to multiple groups, but creating subgroups so that one IAM Group is embedded inside of another IAM Group is not possible.
+A user can belong to multiple groups.
+Groups cannot belong to other groups.Groups can be granted permissions using access control policies.
+This makes it easier to manage permissions for a collection of users, rather than having to manage permissions for each individual user.
+Groups do not have security credentials, and cannot access web services directly; they exist solely to make it easier to manage user permissions.

+User accounts can be organized similar to LDAP by using a path for .eg /mycompany/division/project/joe.

-- Roles - Are used by one AWS resource/user to access another AWS resource in the same or different AWS account.
+- Roles - An IAM role defines a set of permissions for making AWS service requests.
+IAM roles are not associated with a specific user or group.
+Instead, trusted entities assume roles, such as IAM users, applications, or AWS services such as EC2.They are used by one AWS resource/user to access another AWS resource in the same or different AWS account.
 IAM Roles can be assigned to a service, such as an EC2 instance, prior to its first use/creation or after it is used/created.
 You can change permissions as many times as you need.
 This can all be done by using both the AWS console and the AWS command line tools.

+Roles can be assumed by calling the AWS Security Token Service (STS) AssumeRole APIs (in other words, AssumeRole, AssumeRoleWithWebIdentity, and AssumeRoleWithSAML).
+These APIs return a set of temporary security credentials that applications can then use to sign requests to AWS service APIs.There is no limit to the number of IAM roles you can assume, but you can only act as one IAM role when making requests to AWS services.

 - Policies - rule sets allowing or denying access to a resource to which the policy is attached to.
 Policies are written in JSON.
 There are several built in policies provided by AWS.
 Users are also able to create custom policies for their specific needs.
 IAM Policies can be attached to users, groups or to roles.

 With IAM Policies, you can easily add tags that help define which resources are accessible by whom.
 These tags are then used to control access via a particular IAM policy.
 For example, production and development EC2 instances might be tagged as such.
 This would ensure that people who should only be able to access development instances cannot access production instances.

+IAM policies can either be inline and attached directly to the user/group or attached via a policy file to a user/group.

 ## Priority Levels in IAM
 Default Deny (or Implicit Deny): IAM identities start off with no resource access.
 Access instead must be granted.
 * Explicit Allow - Allows access to a particular resource so long as there is not an associated Explicit Deny.
 * Explicit Deny - Denies access to a particular resource and this ruling cannot be overruled.

+## IAM Credentials
+IAM users can have any combination of credentials that AWS supports, such as
+* AWS access key
+* X.509 certificate
+* SSH key
+* password for web app login
+* MFA device.

+Note that SSH keys at IAM level are only supported currently for codecommit.
+EC2 level SSH keys are not managed via IAM.

 # S3